aragon/protocol/docs/4-entry-points/4-guardians-registry.md

 ### 4.4.7.
 Lock activation

-- **Actor:** Guardian or an external entity incentivized in a guardian of the Protocol
+- **Actor:** Guardian, whitelsited lock manager, or a whitelisted relayer
 - **Inputs:**
     - **Guardian:** Address of the guardian lock the activation for
     - **Lock manager**: Address of the lock manager that will control the lock
     - **Amount**: Amount of active tokens to be locked
-- **Authentication:** Only the guardian, an external account allowed by signature, or a whitelisted lock manager.
+- **Authentication:** Only the guardian, a whitelisted lock manager, or a whitelisted relayer
 - **Pre-flight checks:**
-    - Validate that the sender is the guardian himself, a whitelisted relayer, or a whitelisted lock manager
     - Ensure that the given lock manager is whitelisted by the `GuardiansRegistry`
 - **State transitions:**
     - Increase the total amount locked for the guardian